paulzer01/another-basic-twitter-clone/README.md

                 }
             );
 ```
+We now omit the `http://localhost:5000/` part of the fetch address so that it becomes `await fetch("/auth/register", ... )`.

 **2.2 Create the client-side build**

 Once the necessary code changes have been made on the client side, we can now package it into a production build by running the following.
-This will output a build of the client-side app in a directory called build.
+This will output a build of the React app in a directory called build.
 ```bash
 npm run build
 ```
 Move the build folder into the node/express server.

 **2.3 Change relevant server-side code so that the "index.html" in our new build is served**